Taahirahbz/Taahirahbz/README.md

 - 💞️ I’m looking to collaborate on nothing in particular for now.
 - 📫 I'm reachable on taahirahbz@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I'm from Mauritius.
-I speak English, French, Hindi, Urdu and a little bit of Arabic and Turkish
+I speak English, French, Hindi and a little bit of Arabic and Turkish

 <!---
 Taahirahbz/Taahirahbz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.